Common Signs of

 Food Aversions or Cravings

-One of the most common signs of pregnancy is a sudden change in appetite.
+One of the most of pregnancy is a sudden change in appetite.
 You might start looking for apples and oranges instead of pork, or you might lose your appetite for pork altogether.
-If you’re experiencing this, it’s a idea to talk to your doctor to see if you might be pregnant.
+If you’re experiencing this, it’s a good idea to talk to your doctor to see if you might be pregnant.

 If you want to be safe and avoid unplanned pregnancies, it’s important to use protection every time, whether that means using the Pill, or something more unique like vegan condoms.
 Find a method that actually works for you and your partner and stick to it!